A Glossary of Common Packaging Industry Terms

 The seam joining the two edges of a blank to form a body.

-A plastic component which is part of a package closure system that is deigned to allow the product to be dispensed by shaking.
+A plastic component which is part of a package closure system that is designed to allow the product to be dispensed by shaking.

 Silk Screen Printing